Background to the Cod Wars

 As soon as this agreement expired the third cod war began.
 In late 1975 Iceland increased the EEZ limit again, this time to 200 miles.
 Britain, along with other European nations, were furious, arguing that although there was broad agreement that a 200-mile limit would be brought in throughout the world, this agreement was still years away and Iceland had no right to impose such a limit so soon.
 This Cod War led to some of the most heated confrontations of the three wars.
 One of the most contentious episodes involved the Icelandic patrol boat Þór and three Royal Navy support ships.
 British and Icelandic accounts differ about exactly what happened, but what is clear is that Þór was rammed by British vessels to the extent that it began to sink and in an attempt to defend itself fired blank, and then live ammunition at the British ships.
 Some of the live rounds struck a British ship, the Star Aquarius although no injuries and only minor damage resulted.

 Another serious incident took place when another Iceland patrol boat, the Týr, tried to cut the nets of a British trawler.
 HMS Falmouth, a 2800 ton Rothesay-class frigate intervened to protect the trawler.
 HMS Falmouth rammed the Týr which continued, and eventually succeeded in cutting the trawler’s nets.
-This caused the Falmouth to ram the Týr a second time, nearly capsizing the vessel.
+This caused HMS Falmouth to ram the Týr a second time, nearly capsizing the vessel.
 The captain of the Týr ordered his men to man the ship’s guns.
 A stand-off developed between the two ships which only ended when the heavily damaged Týr was forced to limp back to port due to the damage it had sustained when it was rammed for the second time.
 In total there were fifty-five incidents of Royal Navy vessels ramming Icelandic boats during the third Cod War.
 This presented a problem for the Royal Navy as the frigates it was using were designed for launching missiles at distant enemy ships or hunting enemy submarines in the open ocean.
-They were ill-suited to the close in maneuvering and ramming Icelandic boats which they were required to perform in the third Cod War, and the frequency with which they were used to ram Icelanic vessels was beginning to cause significant damage to a number of Royal Navy frigates.
-Indeed, by the end of the third Cod War the Royal Navy was even strengthening the hulls of frigates before they were sent to Iceland in order to limit the damage that was caused to the vessels when they rammed and Icelandic boats.
+They were ill-suited to the close in maneuvering and ramming Icelandic boats which they were required to perform in the third Cod War, and the frequency with which they were used to ram Icelandic vessels was beginning to cause significant damage to a number of Royal Navy frigates.
+By the end of the third Cod War the Royal Navy was even strengthening the hulls of frigates before they were sent to Iceland in order to limit the damage that was caused to the vessels when they rammed and Icelandic boats.

 The situation escalated again when it was revealed that the Icelandic justice minister Ólafur Jóhannessonwas attempting to upgrade Icelandic naval power by loaning a number of powerful Asheville-class gunboats from the US, or purchasing Mirka-class frigates from Russia.
 Although this was probably a ploy, and America turned down Iceland’s request outright, it had the desired effect of showing that Iceland had no intention of backing down and was willing to take on the Royal Navy head on.